m00se-3/JohnConwayGameofLife/README.md

 - **--width** The width of the grid.
 Default: 256
 - **--height** The height of the grid.
 Default: 192
 - **--vsync** Used to enable VSYNC or run the simulation as fast as possible.
 Default: 0 (false)

+## Todo List

+- Unit tests and fuzz tests
+- Parallelize the simulation
+- Pan and zoom using the mouse
+- Make randomizing the world optional
+- Allow for importing external data, image files for example, to start the simulation with
+- Live interaction with the simulation using the mouse and/or command console